SC5/sc5-machine-learning/glossary.md

 A from of statistical inference where the probability of a hypothesis (or hypotheses) holding is adjusted as new evidence becomes available.

 #### Bucketisation
-For a continuous valued variable, the bucketisation is the process of dividing the entire range of values into a set of consecutive buckets.
+For a continuous valued variable, the bucketisation is the process of dividing the entire range of values into a set of consecutive _buckets_, each containing a subset of possible values.

 #### Classification problems
 Problems in which the end goal is to predict which class a data point belongs to.
 In other words, the output variable follows a discrete distribution (e.g. "small", "medium", "large") as opposed to a continuous distribution (e.g. the set of real numbers `R`).